tom-henderson/tom-henderson.github.io/_posts/2016-07-30-edgerouter-azure-vpn.md

 The last step is to create a Virtual Network Gateway Connection to link the Virtual Network Gateway with the Local Network Gateway, and configure it to use IPSec and a pre shared key.

 With Azure configured, we just need to tell the EdgeRouter to connect.
 These settings work for me, but may not be optimal.
+Make sure you set the right interface on line 1.
+Mine is a pppoe interface, but yours may be different.

 {% gist c32eed662edb5eaa034f6f9a0ae7fb7f %}